puavo-org/puavo-os/parts/client/PuavoRestClient.md

         --domain DOMAIN              Use custom puavo domain.
 By default the domain is read from /etc/puavo/domain --no-dns                     Do not search for server from DNS --dns-only                   Force use server from DNS.
-If not found puavo-rest-client exits with a loud error --retry-fallback             When DNS resolving is used and the resolved server is unreachable retry the request using /etc/puavo/apiserver or puavo domain as the server
+If not found puavo-rest-client exits with a loud error --retry-fallback             When DNS resolving is used and the resolved server is unreachable retry the request using puavo.www.apiserver
     -L, --location                   Follow location headers on 3XX status codes --port PORT                  Force custom port
         --scheme SCHEME              Force custom scheme (http or https)